St. John’s Weekly News

 Prayers and blessings

 If you or a loved one will be hospitalized or undergoing outpatient care, please let us know.
-COVID visitor restrictions may impact our ability to visit.
 Contact Gudrun, (309) 827-6121 ext.
 214. If you or a loved one is listed and should be removed, please let Gudrun know.

 Condolence